Lie algebra of column-finite infinite matrices: ideals and derivations: Introduction

 The last algebra is denoted in \cite{KacB13} as $\bar{a}_{\infty}$ and is uncountably dimensional.
 The representations of $\mathfrak{g}\mathfrak{l}_{\infty}$ play important role in soliton's theory .
 A central extension $a_{\infty}$ of $\bar{a}_{\infty}$ has also many applications in physics.
 It contains for example any affine Kac-Moody algebra and Virasoro algebra \cite{KacB13}.

+We mention here also a work of A. A. Baranov describing simple finitary Lie algebras over an algebraically closed fields of characteristic $0$ \cite{Bar1}.
+This result was generalized to arbitrary fields of characteristic $0$ in \cite{Bar2} and to any algebraically closed field of characteristic $p > 3$ by A.A.
+Baranov and H. Strade in \cite{BarStr} (with use of classification of finite dimensional simple Lie algebras over positive characteristic).
+A.A.
+Baranov and A. G. Zhilinskii classified simple locally finite Lie algebras of diagonal type \cite{BarZhi}.
+The nice exposition of these results and results expoiting the connections with Jordan structures in Lie algebras and celebrated E.I Zelmanov result on local finitness of Lie PI-algebras one can find in monography by A. Lopez \cite{Lopez}.

+Quite recently I. Penkov and V. Serganova in \cite{PenSer} introduced new Lie algebras motivated by representation theory and Mackey dissertation \cite{Mackey} on linear pairings.
+Let $p: V \times W \to K$ be a nondegenerate pairing for some vector spaces, not necessarily of countable dimension or having same dimension.
+The endomorphisms of the pairing $p$ are denoted $\mathfrak{g}\mathfrak{l}^{M}(V, W)$ and called Mackey Lie algebra of $p$.
+If $dim(V) = \aleph_0$ and we fix a basis $\{e_i\}_{i \in \mathbb{N}}$, then $gl_M(V, V^{*})$ is identified with the Lie algebra of column-finite infinite matrices $\mathfrak{g}\mathfrak{l}_{cf}(\mathbb{N},K) $.
+In the series of papers \cite{Chir}, \cite{ChPen1}, \cite{ChPen2} there were studied representation theory of such algebras and quite general categories connected with these representations.

 However there is no systematic study of Lie algebras of infinite matrices.
-In this paper we shall consider the Lie algebra of column-finite infinite matrices indexed by positive integers $\mathbb{N}$, describe the lattice of its ideals and describe its derivations.
+In this paper we shall consider the Lie algebra of column-finite infinite matrices indexed by positive integers $\mathbb{N}$, describe the lattice of its ideals for arbitrary field $K$ and study its derivations over any commutative, unital ring $R$.

 Let $R$ be a commutative, unital ring and let $M_{cf}(\mathbb{N},R)$ denote the set of all $\mathbb{N} \times \mathbb{N}$ column-finite matrices over $R$, i.e. infinite matrices which have only finite number of nonzero entries in each column.
 It forms an associative $R-$algebra.
 In case $R=K$ -- a field, the column-finite matrices correspond to the linear endomorphisms of the vector space $K^{(\mathbb{N})}$ with respect to the canonical basis (elements of $K^{(\mathbb{N})}$ are infinite columns $(a_1, \ldots , a_n, \ldots)^T$ with only finite number of nonzero entries).
 It is clear that $M_{cf}(\mathbb{N},K)$ is not countably dimensional as a vector space and it is imposssible to find reasonable basis for it.